lackhoa/khoa-math/doc.md

 :param `conj`: True for conjunctive test, False for disjunctive test.

 ## Class `Atom` (Inherits `MathObj`)
-An atom consists of: "a" values, which is a kset, and a web.
+An atom consists of: "a" values, which is a kset, and an iterable web.

 There is a difference between *values the attribute* and what we casually refer to as the value of the atom.